jhey/phenotypes/library/utilities/sizing/README.md

 Sizing utility classes are available for setting a fixed width or height on an element.
 The sizing utilities share the same modular scale as the [spacing utilities](/components/detail/spacing).

-*Note: for widths, [the grid](/components/detail/grid) is preferred.
+*Note: for fixed widths, [the grid](/components/detail/grid) is preferred.
 Don't use fixed width sizers unless truly necessary.*

 ### Classes